wp-plugins/shortcodify/readme.txt

 3. The output of the shortcodes

 == Changelog ==
+= 1.4.0 =
+Two new Shortcodes: Youtube for a youtube video link and tabs for the jQueryUi Tabs

 = 1.3.1 =
 Code cleanup, testing up to newest WordPress version, German Translation